 These are the guiding principles at CLEAR 360.
 Built on research, empirical data and proven technology, our rigid protocols provide users with real-world protection in high noise environments.

 - Life-like Auditory Situational Awareness.
-The CLEAR 360 PRO combines realistic 360° directionality with premium hearing protection.
+The CLEAR 360 PRO & SPORT combines realistic 360° directionality with premium hearing protection.
 Users also have complete control over how much of the outside environment they allow in.

 - 2-Way Communication.
-Whether speaking face-to-face or via Bluetooth-connected devices, you can now enjoy crystal clear communication in high noise environments.
-The CLEAR 360 PRO delivers precise voice intelligibility on both incoming or outgoing 2-Way radio or cellular calls.
+Whether speaking face-to-face or via Bluetooth-connected devices, you can now enjoy crystal-clear communication in high-noise environments.
+The CLEAR 360 headsets deliver precise voice intelligibility on both incoming or outgoing 2-Way radio or cellular calls.

 - Premium Hearing Protection.
 CLEAR 360 furnishes reliable hearing protection data.
-The CLEAR 360 PRO has been product tested and certified by experts.
-From extreme impact sounds to sustained high noise environments, users can benefit from CLEAR 360 PRO’s patented hearing protection technology.
+The CLEAR 360 PRO & SPORT models have been product tested and certified by experts.
+From extreme impact sounds to sustained high-noise environments, users can benefit from CLEAR 360’s patented hearing protection technology.

 It was very important to us that all testing was conducted by a fully accredited, neutral third party with decades of experience in testing hearing protection devices.
 This ensures that you, the user, can have complete confidence that all measurement data is accurate and unbiased.

-The CLEAR 360 has been measured for a Noise Reduction Rating (NRR) in accordance with ANSI S3.19-1974 as well as Impulsive Noise reduction in accordance with ANSI S12.42-2010.
+The CLEAR 360 headsets have been measured for a Noise Reduction Rating (NRR) in accordance with ANSI S3.19-1974 as well as Impulsive Noise Reduction in accordance with ANSI S12.42-2010.
 All measurements were conducted by Michael & Associates, Inc.